soyoungpark/soyoungpark.github.io/_posts/2023-10-24-scaling-self.markdown

 date: 2023-10-24 23:29
 tag:
 - software-engineering
-image: /assets/images/tensorflowtraffic/tf.png
 headerImage: false
 projects: false
 hidden: false # don't count this post in blog pagination
-description: "NYC 5th Avenue traffic congestion real-time classifier using Tensorflow"
+description: "Thoughts on scaling oneself."
 category: blog
 author: soyoungpark
 externalLink: false
 ---

-Thoughts on scaling oneself.

----

-### Tech stack

-- Python
-- Tensorflow
-- Docker
-- bash

----

-### Motivation

 If you're working in tech, and/or are interested in startups, chances are you've come across the word 'scale' quite often.
 Masters of scale, blitzscaling, "does this business model scale?", etc.